Trieste and Friuli tour

 With five languages, four national park, three borders, beaches and Alpine mountains, exceptional walking, gorgeous towns and fabulous food, the region of Friuli Venezia Giulia (FVG) has all the ingredients for a very special two week visit!

-With its mountains, plains and seashores all less than an hour's drive apart, Italian writer Ippolito Nievo fondly described Friuli as a "little compendium of the universe".
+With its mountains, plains and seashores all less than an hour's drive apart, Italian writer Ippolito Nievo fondly described the region Friuli Venezia Giulia (FVG) as a "little compendium of the universe".
 This Hidden Italy special sets about exploring that universe.

-The tour starts with two days in Udine, an elegant provincial capital.
-We then drive north-east into the mountains to a beautifully preserved village above a lake in a quiet valley in the heart of the Carnian Alps, our base for the next four days.
-From here we go east across the plains to ‘Venetian Slovenia’, a wedge of beautiful forested hills that forms the frontier between Italy and Slovenia.
-Our base is an elegant old estate in the heart of the Collio wine producing area.
-Our last two nights are in the grand port city of Trieste, for four centuries the Mediterranean port for the Austro-Hungarian Empire - a fitting place to end our visit.
+This marvellous tour starts with two days in Udine, an elegant provincial capital.
+We then head north-east into the mountains, staying in a beautifully preserved village in the heart of the Carnian Alps, our base for the next four days.
+From here we drive east across the plains to ‘Venetian Slovenia’, a wedge of forested hills that forms the frontier between Italy and Slovenia.
+Our base is a family-run hotel in the centre of beautiful frontier town that was founded by Julius Caesar.
+Our last two nights are in the grand port city of Trieste, for four centuries the Mediterranean port for the Austro-Hungarian Empire.
 Trieste has fast train connections to the rest of Italy.

 The walks

-With its pristine forests, national parks and fascinating history, Friuli offers some wonderful walks, including exploring the valleys and mountains of the Carnian Alps; following the historic trails through the hills that hug the Slovenian border; walking through the vineyards of the Collio region.
-The walks range from 8 to 17 kms and follow well-marked trails, mostly unsealed country roads.
+With its pristine forests, national parks and fascinating history, FVG offers some wonderful walks, including: exploring the valleys and mountains of the Carnian Alps; following the historic trails through the hills that hug the Slovenian border; walking through the vineyards of the Collio region; and a stroll along the Adriatic Coast The walks range from 8 to 17 kms and follow well-marked trails, mostly unsealed country roads.
 In some cases it is possible to shorten the walk or to opt out and join the walkers for lunch.
-Gradings for the individual walks are on the itinerary - click the link for each day to see the details.

 The accommodation

 The tour starts with two nights in a classic four-star hotel in the centre of Udine and finishes in one of the grand hotels of Italy: set in an elegant palazzo dating from 1727 overlooking the Piazza Unita d'Italia, the heart of Trieste.
-In between, we stay in a beautiful family-run mountain lodge for four nights and another four nights in an elegant old Austro-Hungarian estate in a vineyard on the edge of the captial of the Collio wine district.
+In between, we stay in a beautiful small hotel in the mountains for four nights and another four nights in a family-run hotel in the heart of a lovely town on the Natisone River that was founded by Julius Caesar.

 The food